 Over hundreds of years, the Zanskar river has carved a path for itself through the rocky gorges of Ladakh.
 The walls of the gorges can go up to 2000 feet tall in some places.
 During the summer, the river is a perfect location for rafting, and during the winters it transforms into a sheet of ice.
 The ice on the river forms such a thick layer that the locals use it as a road.
-Trekkers will walk over this frozen river, camp in caves and in tents on the ice and trek past towering waterfalls that are frozen in mid-flow.
-The trek is intense and is a great test of your endurance and will under freezing temperatures, and has the reward of an unforgettable experience.
-As you trek you’ll witness breath-taking views of the majestic snow-clad peaks, hanging icicles, surreal landscapes, bleached rock faces, and weather-blackened trees.
+You’ll be walking on this icy sheet for your trek.

-The Chadar trek in Ladakh is one of the most unique treks in India, and possibly in the world too.
-It offers a fascinating opportunity to experience a winter phenomenon in the legendary Zanskar Valley.
-This dangerously thrilling trek involves walking on the frozen Zanskar River, camping in this icy wonderland, and discovering the dramatic beauty of a winter landscape.
+This thrilling trek involves walking on the frozen Zanskar River, camping in an icy wonderland, and discovering the dramatic beauty of a winter landscape.
 Through much of the trek, steep canyons accompany you on both sides.
-Sometimes the canyon walls are the only support you have as you make your way across fast flowing icy cold river water.
-Thick snow covers much of the trail and at night, you camp in tents on ice or in ancient caves.
+Sometimes the canyon walls are the only support you have as you make your way across the sheet of ice, with a raging river just beneath.
+At night, you camp in tents on ice or in ancient caves.

 The trek is a unique journey that is on the bucket list of almost all trekkers.
 While it's a valley trek across flat ground that doesn't take a toll on your legs, it's the temperature that you need to get used to.
 You walk in sub-zero temperature during the day and sleep in temperatures that can reach -25 degrees.
 Although the trek has gained popularity in recent years, it is still an isolated place where you and your team might be the only people as far as your eye can see.
 If you’re thinking of doing the Chadar in trek, here are the top five reasons you definitely should.

 You can choose from whirlwind itineraries of the legendary frozen Zanskar river trek that give you a taste of the experience, without taking too long.
 It's perfect for those who are not sure they'll be able to handle longer durations in the freezing weather, or for those who have time restrictions.
 There are also longer itineraries that gives you enough time to acclimatise before heading out to take your first steps on ice.
-The Chadar trek 2019 packages start at INR 17,800.
 Here is a complete list of things to carry on the Chadar trek.

 NOTE: All departures for Chadar trek 2019 have a compulsory medical check-up in Leh.
 This is to ensure that you are fully acclimatized and fit to undertake the trek.
 Read a complete list of things you should know about the Chadar 2019 trek before you book.